 Requests for library instruction are submitted via the online Library Instruction Request Form.

-Your students will appreciate it if you are in attendance during the instruction session.
-The students need to hear from you about their assignments, resources and research expectations, and will likely have questions about the assignment.
+Students will appreciate your attendance during the instruction session.
+The students need to hear from you about their assignments, resources and research expectations, and will likely have questions that a best answered by the instructor.

 Your librarian will request a copy of your assignment prior to the instruction session.
 Providing as much information as possible about the assignment (i.e. syllabus, description of assignment, number and types of sources required, etc.) will assist us in preparing for the instruction session.